Thondan (2017 film)

-Thondan is a 2017 Indian Tamil-language vigilante drama film written and directed by Samuthirakani.
+Thondan is a 2017 Indian Tamil-language vigilante action drama film written and directed by Samuthirakani.
 The film stars Samuthirakani himself, with Vikranth, Sunaina, Arthana Binu, Gouri Nair, and Namo Narayana amongst others in pivotal roles.
 The music is composed by Justin Prabhakaran with editing by A. L. Ramesh.
 The venture began production in December 2016 and had a theatrical release on 26 May 2017.

 Plot

 Narayanan is the son of State Minister Pandiyanar in Vellore.
-Narayanan has been using his father's name and power, to make money by corruption much to the latter's dismay.
-Despite Pandiyanar being an MLA and minister for only three years, Narayanan has amassed a huge fortune and industrial empire by hook and crook.
+Narayanan has been using his father's name and influence to make money through corruption, much to the latter's dismay.
+Although Pandiyanar has been an MLA and minister for only three years, Narayanan has amassed a huge fortune and an industrial empire by unsavoury means.
 One day, some goons try to kill a man in daylight, as instructed by Narayanan.
-The man is lying in a pool of blood, and a local person witnesses this and informs this to the ambulance.
-The ambulance driver is Maha Vishnu, a kindhearted man who has never let anyone whom he has taken in his ambulance die.
-Vishnu admits the man in the hospital, and he is saved.
-Narayanan is angry with Vishnu for saving his enemy, for which he replies that saving the lives of people is his duty.
+The man is lying in a pool of blood, and a local person witnesses this and calls an ambulance.
+The ambulance driver is Maha Vishnu, a kindhearted man who takes pride in never letting anyone die in his ambulance on the way to the hospital.
+Vishnu admits the man to the hospital, and he is saved.
+Narayanan is angry with Vishnu for saving his enemy, to which the latter replies that saving people's lives is his duty.

 Vishnu is married to Bagalamugi.
-He has a father and sister Mahishasuramardini.
+He has a father and sister, Mahishasuramardini.
 The latter is stalked by Vicky, a drunkard and jobless youth who happens to be a friend of Vishnu.
 Vishnu convinces Vicky to reform and attend the medical technician course.
-Vicky completes it successfully and saves people's lives, earning the love of Vishnu and his family.
-Mahi has a friend named Gowri, who is stalked by Narayanan's brother Chinna Pandi, and she beats him in a bus.
+Vicky completes it and saves people's lives, earning the love of Vishnu and his family.
+Mahi has a friend named Gowri, who is stalked by Narayanan's brother Chinna Pandi, and she beats him on a bus.
 Insulted by this, Chinna Pandi beats Gowri up with a wooden log.
 Enraged, Mahi and the students kill him.
 Vishnu arrives with his ambulance to admit Chinna Pandi to the hospital.
 To avoid traffic, he takes the outer bypass, infuriating Narayanan.
 Chinna Pandi succumbs to the injury.
-Narayanan blames Vishnu for this and beats him up, but he is saved by the public.
+Narayanan blames Vishnu for this and beats him up, but the public saves him.
 Narayanan vows to kill Vishnu.